Firgrep/next-office-booking-app/README.md

 # Notably Outstanding Features
 - Email login option
+- Suspense and UI indicators during load in certain places
 - When a subscription invoice fails, there is currently no interaction on the server to deal with this.
 The idea was to first build out the email system before implementing this route on the webhook, which itself first required a domain to be set up.
 - SEO and metadata lacking.
 - Service contact for registered users.